 One downside of living in Amherst is that it can take a long time to commute to work.
 In Amherst, the average commute to work is 31.25 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Amherst doesn't have a public transportation system that people use for their commute.
+Amherst is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Amherst.
 62.80% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.